Bluhry/Portfolio/README.md

 My Approach to Designing Software
 When designing software, I focus first on understanding the problem space before thinking about implementation details.
 I identify core entities, define relationships, and model workflows to understand how data moves through the system.
 I use UML diagrams to view the system from multiple perspectives: structural, behavioral, and interaction-based.
 In future projects, I would continue using structured requirements analysis, stakeholder interviews, and iterative diagram refinement to ensure alignment between business goals and technical architecture.

+Sprint Review and Retrospective Reflection for SDLC Interpreting User Needs and Implementing Them Into a Program Intrepreting user needs starts with understanding the problem from the user's perpsective rather than focusing immediately on technical solutions.
+In this course, creating user stories helped structure those needs in a clear and actionable way.
+By writing stories in the format of "As a user, I want..."
+I was able to focus on the value the feature should deliver rather than the implementation details.

+User stories also helped translate abstract ideas into measurable acceptance criteria.
+Instead of building features based on assumptions, the acceptance criteria defined what success looked like.
+This made it easier to design, test, and validate functionality.
+Through this process, I learned that effecftive development starts with clarity about user outcomes, not just code execution.

+My Approach to Developing Programs and Future Agile Practices When developing programs, I now approach the work incrementally.
+Rather than attempting to design everything upfront, I prefer breaking the work into manageable components that can be refined over time.
+This mirrors the Scrum-Agile framework we applied through the SNHU Travel project.

+In future development work, I hope to incorporate:
+Writing clear user stories before beginning implementation Defining acceptance criteria to guide testing Iterative development cycles
+Regular reflection and refinement of work
+Clear communication when requirements change

+The Agile mindset of inspection and adaptation stood out to me during this course.
+When project requirements shifted towards wellness-focused travel, the structured yet flexible approach allowed adjustments without starting over.
+That adaptability is something I intend to carry into future projects.

+Being a Good Team Member in Software Development
+Being a good team member in software development means more than completing assigned tasks.
+It requires communication, accountability, and respect for shared goals.
+Transparency is essential, team members should clearly communicate progress, challenges, and uncertainties to prevent misunderstandings.

+A strong team member also understands their role while recognizing how it connects to others.
+Whether acting as a developer, product owner, or tester in simulated scenarios, I learned that collaboration between roles improves outcomes.
+Clear expectations and proactive communication reduce rework and increase overall efficiency.

+Ultimately, good teamwork in software development means contributing to a shared objective, remaining adaptable to change, and supporting continuous improvement.